jenciso/kind-provision/README.md

 ## Getting Started

+See the [INSTALL.md](INSTALL.md) file to provision a cluster with these components:

+* MeltaLB
+* Ingress Nginx
+* External-DNS
+* Cert-Manager
+* Kube-Replicator
+* Metrics Server
+* Kuberntes Dashboard

-See the [INSTALL.md](INSTALL.md) file to provision a Kubernetes cluster.
-You need to have a cloudflare domain and get your API token to manage your DNS domain via Cloudflare API.
+> You need to have a cloudflare domain and get your API token to manage your DNS domain via Cloudflare API.

 In the [examples](examples) directory you can find documments to provision different scenarios.

-Finally, to destroy read the [UNINSTALL.md](UNINSTALL.md) documment.
+To destroy read the [UNINSTALL.md](UNINSTALL.md) file.

-## Notes

-### Knowing issues:
+## Knowing issues:

 * Multinode kubernetes is supported, but it is not recommended if you are using for long time.
 Consider use multi-node for dynamic/test environment only.
 It's known that Kind doesn't preserves the allocation ip address.
 See more information here: https://github.com/kubernetes-sigs/kind/issues/2045